Pikachu-5/AI-AGENT/README.md

 Custom Gemini LLM (`gemini_llm.py`)

 This is a custom wrapper to integrate Gemini API with LangChains LLM interface.
 As mentioned before i was having trouble getting Lama-index running on my sytem, but Langchain doesnt support GEmini API.
-Therefore i had to do alot of research/use ai(😉) to create this gemini wrapper that works with langchain.
+Therefore i had to do alot of research to create this gemini wrapper that works with langchain.

 Web Interface (`templates/index.html`)